AllanWang/KAU/README.md

 We will then override `onCreateKPrefs` to generate our adapter builder.

-The adapter builder implements `CoreAttributeContract` that will be added to every kpref item.
+The adapter builder can easily add items using defined functions.
-Each item also extends a bunch of other contracts that allow for mandatory arguments and optional configurations.
+Each item added extends one or more contracts to configure it.

 The contracts are as follows: